tinacms/tinacms-site/content/blog/custom-field-components.md

 _Pretty cool huh?_ 🤩

-Notice how in all of the other field objects, the `component` property is referencing a Tina field plugin, whereas **in our custom inline field, we are only passing in a React component.**
+Notice how in all of the other field objects, the `component` property is referencing a Tina field plugin, whereas **with our custom inline field, we are only passing in a React component.**

 ![IMG HERE]()